 METHODS

 To identify patients admitted with a seizure, we analysed pseudonymised Secondary Uses Service (SuS) data for seven acute NHS hospitals within the Cheshire and Merseyside region between the financial years 2014-2015 to 2016-2017.
 The SuS data used combined NHS commissioning datasets produced by hospital coders covering inpatient hospital admissions and outpatient attendances.
 It includes information on reason for admission and co-morbidity based on the work of coders working to standard methods to create a list of up to 20 International Classification of Diseases, 10th Revision (ICD-10) diagnoses.[14]
 It also records demographic details, length of “spell” data as well as codes for procedures undertaken during an admission.
+Only patients residing in or registered at GP practices within the Cheshire and Merseyside region were included.

 We have created an algorithm based on knowledge of disease behaviour, clinical pathways, and clinician feedback, using multiple diagnoses from the ICD-10 list to select those where a seizure was likely to be the prime reason for admission.[3]
 This approach has been shared with specialists and developed using an iterative approach and now been used widely across a wide range of conditions as well as epilepsy.[15–17] This algorithm accesses more of the coded information and is more likely to be representative of the true clinical picture compared to previous algorithms used by clinical commissioners.